Masamerc/metacritic_scraper/README.md

 <br>

 ### 2. Set up the environment variables
-To send an email using Gmail, we need to set up:
+To send an email using Gmail, you need to set up:
 - **GMAIL**: email to send emails from
 - **GMAILPASS**: password for the gmail accout